 I have talked with people who are under the impression that Secret India is a reliable document.
 Any suggestion to the contrary can be met with incredulity and outright denial.

 In my early years, I met two persons of a literary ability who were able to analyse Secret India, though in different ways.
 The first was a teacher of English who found Brunton’s style deficient, a style which he associated with low grade journalism as distinct from scholarship.
-He laughed at some phraseology he found, but was nevertheless inclined to believe the popular view that the contents were accurate, especially in view of the doctoral status apparently attaching.
+He laughed at some phraseology he found.
+He was nevertheless inclined to believe the popular view that the contents were accurate, especially because of the doctoral status apparently attaching.

-The other analyst had actually met Paul Brunton (1898-1981), and denied the validity of Secret India in relation to Meher Baba.
-Charles Purdom (d.
-1965) was a literary man who had daringly ventured into biography of Meher Baba, despite the relatively marginal Western interest in his day.
-Purdom wrote that Brunton, “then known as Raphael Hirsch, came to see me in London some time after his visit” to Meher Baba’s ashrams.
+The other analyst had actually met Paul Brunton (1898-1981).
+He denied the validity of Secret India in relation to Meher Baba.
+Charles Purdom (d.1965) was a literary man who had daringly ventured into biography of Meher Baba, despite the relatively marginal Western interest in his day.
+Purdom wrote that Brunton, “then known as Raphael Hirsch, came to see me in London some time after his visit” to the ashrams of Meher Baba.
 On that occasion, Brunton “said he had no doubt [Meher] Baba was false, as he, Raphael Hirsch, had asked him to perform a miracle but Baba could not” (Purdom, The God-Man, 1964, p.
 128).

 In brief, Purdom had deduced that restraint from performance of a “miracle” is no proof of falsity.
 On the contrary, he believed that Brunton’s attitude was confused and misleading.